 Stream of consciousness: Malkin's high-stick was a karmic penalty to him if not an actual one; Dallas had a few solid "we're frantic and giving space to the other team!" moments that Niemi or the defense cleaned up, thankfully; the Penguins don't have a very good defense; Vernon Fiddler/Travis Moen/Patrick Eaves is a line of hockey players that will do what you ask of them; Jordie Benn had some nice moments in this one, and Jyrki Jokipakka looked like a good 6th defenseman with a hiccup or two at times.
 I'm sure he'll rotate out here and there, but can you really scratch him and Patrik Nemeth for Jamie Oleksiak given what we've seen?
 I still think we'll be down to seven defensemen by late November, barring health issues.

-John Klingberg and Alex Goligoski held up magnificently against the Penguins tonight.
+On the defense before we go, John Klingberg and Alex Goligoski held up magnificently against the Penguins tonight.
 They were slightly negative in CorsiLand if you care (along with the Stars' top forward line), but they generally managed to get the puck out and heading the right direction, and in Klingberg's case, that's usually going to mean very good opportunities for Dallas.
 Worries about his slight frame holding up against tough forechecking proved unfounded, though Sidney Crosby did shove Klingberg's head into the back of the net during a scrum.
 That was the only thing Crosby put on net all night.

 Final thought: Phil Kessel will probably score a bunch of goals this season because he's Phil Kessel and he plays with Crosby, but I don't think he'll want to see Antti Niemi again for a while.